 The lobby has a decidedly 70s feel, what with all the brightly colored, square-shaped cabinetry, and funkily-shaped chairs.
 I haven’t decided if this is a good thing or a bad thing, but there is at least plenty of space to sit and relax to take a phone call or get some quick work done on the computer.
 There is a coffee station set up (free) where you can grab a quick cup as desired.

 Our room was functional, clean, and comfortable, if not particularly fancy.
-There is a nice large desk in the corner, and a recliner and ottoman in the other corner, providing plenty of space for two people to work and/or read.
+There is a nice large desk in the corner, and a recliner and ottoman in the other corner.
+This provides plenty of space for two people to work and/or read.
 My one complaint is that while multiple plugs are available on the desk and by the recliner, there are no plugs by the bed.
 I like to work on my laptop on the bed while watching TV, so this was a little irritating.
 On the other hand, the “Garden Sleep System” bed was quite comfortable, one you can fall asleep in very quickly.
 My back gets a little achy, but I woke up the next morning with no issues.
 The bathroom was also a little on the small side, but it was clean.

 - Easy access to LAX and the 105 and 405 freeways